Nonlinear gameplay: Level design

-A game level or world can be linear, nonlinear or interactive.
-In a linear game, there is only one path that the player must take through the level, however, in games with nonlinear gameplay, players might have to revisit locations or choose from multiple paths to finish the level.
+A game level or world can be linear, nonlinear or both.
+In a linear game, there is only one path the player can take through a level, but in games with nonlinear gameplay, players might have to revisit locations or choose from multiple paths to finish the level.

 As with other game elements, linear level design is not absolute.
 While a nonlinear level can give the freedom to explore or backtrack, there can be a sequence of challenges that a player must solve to complete the level.
 If a player must confront the challenges in a fixed order nonlinear games will often give multiple approaches to achieve said objectives.

 A more linear game requires a player to finish levels in a fixed sequence to win.
 The ability to skip, repeat, or choose between levels makes this type of game less linear.
 Super Mario Bros. is an early example of this, where the player had access to warp zones that skipped many levels of the game.

 In some games, levels can change between linear design and free roaming depending on the objective of the stage.
 Super Mario 64 is an example where the main stages are free roam, while the levels where Bowser is encountered follow a straight path to the end.

 Open worlds and sandbox modes

-When a level is sufficiently large and open-ended, it may be described as an open world, or "sandbox game", though this term is often used incorrectly.
+When a game is sufficiently large and open-ended, it may be described as an open world or as a sandbox game.
 Open-world game designs have existed in some form since the 1980s, such as the space trading game Elite, and often make use of procedurally generated environments.

 In a game with a sandbox mode, a player may turn off or ignore game objectives, or have unlimited access to items.
 This can open up possibilities that were not intended by the game designer.
 A sandbox mode is an option in otherwise goal-oriented games and is distinguished from open-ended games that have no objectives, such as SimCity, and Garry's Mod.